staabm/staabm.github.io/_posts/2024-07-07-array-shapes-for-preg-match-matches.md

 - handling of [top level alternation groups](https://github.com/phpstan/phpstan-src/pull/3202)

 Figuring this one out was a joy, sometimes frustrating, and a time-consuming task.
-Its a thing no other static analyzer I am aware of can handle and it will save any PHPStan user fiddling with `preg_match` a lot of time and effort.
+It's a thing no other static analyzer I am aware of can handle and it will save any PHPStan user fiddling with `preg_match` a lot of time and effort.
 Please [considering sponsoring my open-source efforts 💕](https://github.com/sponsors/staabm).

+TL;DR aside, lets dive into it...

 ### Which capturing groups are contained in the used pattern?